 Last but not least, is the density of your workout floor.
 If your gym floor is already stiff and hard or your boxing ring uses stiffer-padding, you may prefer flatter shoes to feel the ground more.
 If your ring canvas is soft and/or your gym floor is soft, you may prefer more cushioned shoes to elevate you above the floor and prevent you from sinking in.

 High arches or soft flooring may prefer cushioned/contoured shoes.

 Low arches or hard flooring may prefer flatter shoes.

 It goes without saying that quality is very important.
 You want your shoes to last a while.
 As long as you’re using a top name-brand shoe, you’ll probably be alright on this.
 If you want to inspect a shoe to see where quality matters most, I would say it’s to make sure that the sole is constructed well and that the bottom of the shoe doesn’t look like it’s going to peel off when the shoe wears out.
 In case it does, you can use Shoe Goo or take it to a shoe repair shop to glue it back on.

 1. MOST POPULAR – Nike

-I wear Nike shoes because they fit my feet the best.
+I like Nike boxing shoes because they fit my feet the best (out of all the typical “storebrands”).
 They are comfortable, high performance, durable, and also very stylish (the most stylish and aggressive aesthetic).
 Probably the most popular boxing shoe brand in general.
 Nike boxing shoes are conveniently located in several price ranges, heights, and styles.
 Because my first pair of boxing shoes (made by Nike) worked out so well, I didn’t get to venture out into other brands anywhere near as much.